 First impressions are just as important for the inspector and the appraiser as they are for potential buyers.
 And the best way to create a great first impression is with curb appeal.
-So before inspections and appraisals when selling your house in Cincinnati, be sure to work on that critical curb appeal.
+So before inspections and appraisals when selling your house in Greater Cincinnati Area, be sure to work on that critical curb appeal.

 “Curb appeal is a major factor in a buyer’s. interest in your home. . . .
 [Because] first impressions are influential, they are a subconscious element and create either positive or negative feelings.
 The home inspector, while not the actual buyer, will also notice the condition of your home at first sight.
 If it looks well kept-up and clean this will give them a first impression that the home is well taken care of, which could benefit you on the home inspection report.”

 Here, according to industry pros, are some things you can do to improve curb appeal:

 - Make the yard stand out by mowing, trimming trees and shrubs, planting flowers, and laying down new mulch in beds.